 4. Search Engines

 PubMed and Google Scholar are popular choices when it comes to finding experts and KOLs.
-These are both free and contain extensive amounts of information.
+Both tools are free and contain extensive amounts of information.
 Searching for a specific topic will yield several KOL and expert profiles.

 While it's not possible to contact someone directly through PubMed or Google Scholar, knowing the name of the institution could help narrow down the search for someone's contact information.